Data-Design-Dimension/real-estate-stats/README.md

 You may wish to open this project directly in RStudio with file /Kathryn_Hurchla_FMV_and_LLC_project.Rproj

 Some script is commented out relating to PostgreSQL API connections.
-You may either modify those chunks to directly query the API from the script, or query the API separately to save a file to run the script on.
+You may either modify those chunks to directly query the API from the script or query the API separately to save a file to run the script on.